 Typical Cases: Typical cases involve, but are not limited to, auto accidents, property damage, landlord/tenant disputes and the collection of personal debts.

 The Hearing: Your case will be heard by a Small Claims Court commissioner or a judge pro tem.
 A commissioner has all the responsibilities and powers of a judge.
 A judge pro tem is an attorney who volunteers his or her time to hear and decide cases.
 A judge pro tem also has all the responsibilities and powers of a judge.
 Each party will have a chance to tell his side of the story.
 It's important to bring evidence such as photos, witnesses, bills, receipts, contracts or anything else that will prove your case.
 The judge may decide the case at the time of the hearing or mail it to the parties later.

-If You Want to Appeal a Decision: If you lose a claim you filed against the defendant you may not appeal.
+If You Want to Appeal a Decision: Only defendants have the right to appeal in Small Claims Court.
+If a Plaintiff loses a claim, he/she may not appeal.
 However, occasionally, the defendant will file a claim against you and the hearing may be scheduled on the same day as your claims against the defendant.
 If you lose the claim the defendant filed against you, you may appeal that judgment.

-If any party appeals, there will be a new trial on all the claims.
-If you appeared at the trial, you must begin your appeal by filing a form called a Notice of Appeal and pay the required fees within 30 days after the date this Notice of Entry of Judgment was mailed or handed to you at the time of the Small Claims hearing.
+If any party appeals, there will be a new trial on the claims being appealed.
+If you appeared at the trial, you must begin your appeal by filing a form called a Notice of Appeal and pay the required fees within 30 days after the date the Notice of Entry of Judgment was mailed or handed to you at the time of the Small Claims hearing.
 Your appeal will be heard in the Civil Division of the Superior Court.
 You will have a new trial and you must present your evidence again.
-You may be represented by a lawyer.
+You may be represented by a lawyer on the appeal.